rovirolas3/Advandrone/Second simulation/README.md

 The code is very similar to the first simulation.
 You can see the changes in the **commander.py** and in the **px4_mavros_run.py** files.

+To prove the simulation use the building provided in the directory building\_editor_models.

 ## Paths that are mandatory to be changed

 In the file listener/listener.cc: